 The iTalkDoc is now available for you to download.
 Available on both IOS App Store and Google Play Store (iPhone and Andrioid).
-This app is designed to assist communication between healthcare providers, first responders, and families with individuals on the autism spectrum.
+This app is designed to assist communication between first responders, and families with individuals on the autism spectrum.

-The staff at National Autism Resources started to notice a trend that more and more hospital staff were calling for supports to help their patients with autism.
+The staff at National Autism Resources started to notice a trend that more and more hospital staff were calling for supports to help individuals with autism.
 This experience matched what hospitals were reporting, an increase in the number of individuals with autism visiting emergency departments.
 (1)

 The iTalkDoc app was created to help simplify communication with autistic individuals.
 We designed it to be simple because too many choices can be visually over stimulating and make communication more difficult.
 Our goal is to create a starting point for communication.

 Last year at a Trauma Informed Care conference, hospital staff shared the story of a 16 year old non-verbal teen with autism that came into the ER.
 They had no training and no means of communicating with him.
 He was a big person, clearly distressed, who needed care, but started to tear apart the assessment room.
 “As the mother of a young man on the spectrum, my heart broke for this teen.
 When I got back to the office I knew we had to do something to help this situation” said Bonnie Arnwine, president of National Autism Resources.